What Do These Terms REALLY Mean?

 Some alternatives to a Standard Possession Order are a “2-2-3” possession schedule.
 This is an equal-time arrangement where Parent A has the children on Monday & Tuesday.
 Parent B takes possession of the children on Wednesday & Thursday.
 Each parent then alternates Friday, Saturday and Sunday.
 This option generally works best when the parents maintain homes within close proximity of each other.

-Contact Frisco Child Custody Lawyer Gerald Tadlock Today!
+Contact Dallas Child Custody Lawyer Gerald Tadlock Today!